Objective

 Text Search

-Add a text input with a button for your users to enter their text search.
-Create
+Add a text input and a search button to your UI.
+Create a JavaScript listener

 const textSearchInput = document.getElementById('textSearchInput');